Learning under Model Misspecification: Applications to Variational and Ensemble methods

 But in a computer, any implemented statistical distribution $\pi(\bmtheta)$ (e.g. a Normal distribution) can be seen as an approximation for its finite-precision counter-part, $\pi_F(\bmtheta)$.
-So, we can employ this continuous and differentiable approximation $\ln \pi(\bmtheta)$ as a proxy to perform gradient-based optimization over the bounds involving the term $\ln \pi_F(\bmtheta)$.
+So, we can employ this continuous and differentiable approximation $\ln \pi(\bmtheta)$ as a proxy to perform gradient-based optimization involving the term $\ln \pi_F(\bmtheta)$.
 Note that, at each step, our optimization algorithm will end up in a parameter in $\bmTheta_F$ because they are the only ones which can be represented in the computer.